 The traditional style and architectural designs are the embodiments of this temple.
 You can even see the dragon inspired columns and pagoda rooftops with its intrinsic structures and ornate carvings including Phoenixes looking at the sky.
 You will be able to enjoy the spectacular view of Kuala Lumpur along with Petronas twin towers and KL towers from the rooftop of the temple.

-The building has four levels, where in the fourth level temple was located.
+The building has four levels, wherein the fourth level temple was located.
 The cultural and religious activities held regularly at the temple main hall fourth level.
-Second and third level mainly functions as marriage registration centre and dinner ceremonies for chinese people.
-First level has the canteen filled with chinese cuisines.
+Second and third level mainly functions as marriage registration centre and dinner ceremonies for the people.
+The first level has the canteen filled with cuisines.
 On valentines day most of the marriages are held here in a grand way.

-The small area of tortoise pond and chinese medicinal herbs garden located outside the temple.
+The small area of tortoise pond and Chinese medicinal herbs garden located outside the temple.
 There is a path to the turtle pond with a number of small turtles.
-It is popular especially with small childrens and contains the turtles cramped together.
+It is popular especially with small children and contains the turtles cramped together.
 Don’t throw any coins in the pond since all the coins are not eatable and hazardous to turtles.

 The backyard of the temple is filled with different types of plants and trees that keep the atmosphere pleasant and irresistible, making the entire temple seems to be wrapped in nature.